Apostrophes in Plurals

 In plurals of abbreviations

-In general, avoid using an apostrophe to form the plural of an abbreviation that contains capital letters and no periods.
+Avoid using an apostrophe to form the plural of an abbreviation that contains capital letters and no periods.

 - We need two MBAs and three CPAs in the team.